-International Consultation on Agricultural Research for Development and Innovation: Addressing Emerging Challenges and Exploiting Opportunities through Information and Communication Technologies workshop was attended by 60 experts in Information and Communication from 27 countries and 8 international organizations.
+A five-day 'International Consultation on Agricultural Research for Development and Innovation: Addressing Emerging Challenges and Exploiting Opportunities through Information and Communication Technologies' was jointly organized by APAARI, GFAR, FAO and ICRISAT at ICRISAT, Hyderabad, India on 7-11 December, 2009.
+The workshop was attended by 60 experts in Information and Communication from 27 countries and 8 international organizations.
 The main aim was to identify and define new strategies, policies and actions that are needed to enhance and sustain adoption of ICM in ARD keeping the needs of resource poor farmers in focus.
 Outcomes of the workshop arising from high level of participation of participants in group presentation, plenary session, sharing of think pieces and field visits were fed into Global Conference on Agricultural Research and Development (GCARD, 2010) related processes.